Events & Program Coordinator

-The Events Coordinator will be primarily responsible for assisting and serving as staff contact for De-Feet Dementia Event Campaigns and Spring Gala as well as other grassroots events.
+The Events & Program Coordinator will be primarily responsible for assisting and serving as staff contact for De-Feet Dementia Event Campaigns, Spring Gala and other grassroots events.
+The position will also assist the Director of Education in planning and coordinating logistics for workshops and conferences throughout the state.
 This position will work closely with local volunteer committees, event participants, and local partners to ensure event goals are met.
 This role will report to the Executive Director.

 Essential Job Responsibilities:

 - Campaign Management – Manage all aspects of fundraising events in a manner aligned with the strategic goals and objectives of the organization.
 Manage the budget within operating standards and ensure the highest standard of fiscal integrity.
 Identify, cultivate, recruit and train local event committees.
 Coordinate with event venue, rental companies, as needed.
 Work closely with team captains and participants to develop personal and team fundraising plans by mentoring, coaching, and encouraging fundraising efforts.
 Ensure event days go smoothly.
 Analyze event performance and oversee debrief meetings.
 Manage all post-event follow-up, including thank-you notes, acknowledgement letters, and outstanding payments.

 - Volunteer Leadership Engagement – Collaborate with the Executive Director to identify and recruit high-level volunteer leadership for all events.
 Cultivate and steward volunteer leaders to ensure each volunteer meets their capacity to impact revenue.
 Ensure volunteers receive special stewardship and have a wonderful, meaningful experience.
 Develop and lead volunteers and volunteer succession planning and development for the future.
 Ensure proper structure is in place to manage volunteers for committees and office work.